1861 July 26th

 Go to July 27 1861

-Fort Fillmore, New Mexico Territory.
-At sunset, Confederate Lieutenant-Colonel John R Baylor ordered his artillery and more cavalry to come forward to reinforce him, while the rest of his command moved into position to attack Fort Fillmore the following day.
-The Confederates managed to capture 85 of the fort’s horses, which provided most of the garrison’s transportation.
-Fearing an immediate attack and being cut off, Union Major Isaac Lynde abandoned Fort Fillmore overnight after destroying the ammunition and supplies in the citadel.
-Lynde retreated northeastwards across the dry Organ Mountains towards Fort Stanton.
+At sunset, Confederate Lieutenant-Colonel John Robert Baylor ordered his artillery and cavalry to come forward to reinforce him while the rest of his command moved into positions to attack Fort Fillmore.
+The Confederates managed to capture 85 of the fort’s horses which provided most of the garrison’s transportation.
+Fearing an immediate attack and being cut off, Lynde abandoned the post overnight after destroying the ammunition and supplies in the citadel.
+Lynde retreated northeastwards across the dry Organ Mountains towards Fort Stanton via San Augustine Springs.
+The Confederates occupied the fort until forced out on 8 July 1862 by the 1st California Cavalry under Lieutenant-Colonel Edward E Eyre.
+It was abandoned by the Union on 10 October 1862.

 Union Organisation